 While the Cellar is now a happy memory, the record label Weeds established in 2001 is alive and well.
-Cellar Live has put out over 115 recordings, including many that have spent extensive time on the JazzWeek charts, with many more releases planned.
+Cellar Live has put out over 140recordings, including many that have spent extensive time on the JazzWeek charts, with many more releases planned.
 In addition to playing on numerous sessions, Weeds has also served as producer on more than 80 recordings.
 In 2017 Weeds celebrated a win at the 2017 Juno Awards when Metalwood won for Jazz Album Of The Year: Group.

 On the presentation front, Weeds is employed full-time by Coastal Jazz & Blues (the producers of the annual TD International Jazz Festival) where he serves as Programming Manager for Clubs & Special Projects.

 Beyond Vancouver, Weeds has a strong affinity with New York City.
 He brought so many of the Jazz mecca’s top players to his club, and has performed, toured, and recorded with many of them.
-Tapping in to his insider knowledge of the New York scene, he has led the New York With Weeds tour to NYC four times.
+Tapping in to his insider knowledge of the New York scene, he has led the New York With Weeds tour to NYC seven times.
 Weeds leads about 40 Jazz lovers on each tour to Jazz clubs off the beaten track and private recording sessions.
 The seventh tour saw the group visit Chicago Illinois in March 2017 and it sold out in record time and in 2019 the group will head to Italy!